-To present to Council investment allocations,

-returns on investments and details of loan

-liabilities for October 2006.

-BACKGROUND: Council's investments are made in accordance

-with the Local Government Act (1993), the Local Government (Financial Management) Regulation (1999) and Council's Investment Policy which was adopted by Council on 18 July the official cash rate from 6.00% to 6.25% subsequent to this reporting period.
+PURPOSE OF REPORT: To present to Council investment allocations, returns on investments and details of loan liabilities for October 2006.
+BACKGROUND: Council's investments are made in accordance with the Local Government Act (1993), the Local Government (Financial Management) Regulation (1999) and Council's Investment Policy which was adopted by Council on 18 July 2006 (Minute No.254).
+COMMENTS: The Reserve Bank of Australia (RBA) increased the official cash rate from 6.00% to 6.25% subsequent to this reporting period.
+RECOMMENDATION: That the summary of investments and loan liabilities for October 2006 be received and noted.